-7E1.
-To participate in Collegiate Cycling Races

-(a) A Team must be officially recognized by its School.

-(b) A Team must be a USA Cycling member club in good standing, having submitted the appropriate club application and having paid the appropriate club license fee to USA Cycling.
-USA Cycling will waive the club fee for the first year for new Teams.

-(c) A Team must be a member in good standing of its Conference.
-[Disqualification of Team and its Riders and forfeiture of Team and Rider points and places at the Race in question]

-7E2.
-Schools that have more than one geographically separate campus, each of which grants a separate degree or has a separate and distinct athletic department, must develop a separate Team for each such campus location.
+- 7E1.
+To participate in Collegiate Cycling Races, a team must be: - (a) Officially recognized by its School. - (b) A USA Cycling member club in good standing, having submitted the appropriate club application and having paid the appropriate club license fee to USA Cycling.
+USA Cycling will waive the club fee for the first year for new Teams. - (c) A member in good standing of its Conference.
+[Disqualification of Team and its Riders and forfeiture of Team and Rider points and places at the Race in question] - 7E2.
+Schools that have more than one geographically separate campus, each of which granting a separate degree or having a separate and distinct athletic department, must develop a separate Team for each such campus location. - 7E3.

-7E3.
 For purposes of Collegiate Cycling and USA Cycling record-keeping, each Team's name will be the name of the Team's School, as recorded in IPEDS and as may be modified by the Collegiate Cycling Manager.
 It is the responsibility of each Rider to ensure that they are registered under the appropriate Team name.